-- > Start early for more opportunities to build your savings. - Review your savings when your circumstances change. - Take advantage of Company contributions and tax relief. - > Look at all of your options when you reach your retirement age.
+- Start early for more opportunities to build your savings. - Review your savings when your circumstances change.

-Last year Ben and his wife had their first baby, Lynne, who is taking up a lot of time, energy and money!
+- Take advantage of Company contributions and tax relief. - > Look at all of your options when you reach your retirement age.

-However, he continues with his pension contributions as he knows it is important and does not even notice the impact on his take home pay anymore.
+Ben is promoted and now earns £30,000 each year.
+He has a new baby at home, Lynne, who is taking up a lot of time, energy and money!
+However, he continues with his Additional Matched Contributions as he knows it is important and does not even notice the impact on his take home pay anymore.